-The AAUW Naperville Area (IL) Branch is accepting applications for the Angeline Gale Memorial Scholarship.
-Applicants must be women at least 26 years old, seeking an undergraduate or associate degree, with a cumulative GPA of 3.0 or higher, and who is within 1 year of receiving an associate degree, or has achieved junior status in a bachelor’s degree program.
-Applicants should reside or attend school in DuPage, Will, Kendall or Kane Counties in Illinois.
+The American Association of University Women’s Angeline Gale Memorial Scholarship is offered to women who are at least 26 years old and are within a year of completing their associate degree or are a junior in a bachelor’s degree program.
+Applicants must reside or attend school in DuPage, Will, Kendall, or Kane Counties in Illinois.

 Gammu Mu Foundation Scholarships Scholarships are awarded based upon financial need and the desire to pursue additional training through academic or vocational endeavors.
 The applicant must be a gay man under 35 years of age, have completed high school (or GED) by June of the current year, and be a U.S. citizen.

 LIVE OUT LOUD Young Trailblazers Scholarship supports high school seniors who identify as a LGBTQIA community member with financial support to continue their education.

 Toptal wants to empower the next generation of female CEO’s, founders, and world leaders by offering a scholarship along with a year of mentorship from an expert in your field of interest.
 Applicants are asked to think hard and create a plan to bring their ideas to life along with creating a synthesized blog post about their plan/ideas.